 What is PyCharm?

 PyCharm is an integrated development environment (IDE) for the Python programming language.
 It is a cross-platform IDE compatible with Windows, Linux, and macOS systems.
 It tightly integrates a variety of tools to create an environment for web and data science development with Python.

 Before you can start using PyCharm, it is essential to download and install Python on your system.
 PyCharm supports two versions of Python, namely Python 2.7 and Python 3, from Python 3.6 up to Python 3.11.
 The PyCharm IDE is available in two different editions, namely, Community and Professional.
 Let us take a closer look at these editions below.

 - Community: This edition is free, open-source, and ideal for Python development.
-It provides features, such as Python code editor, code refactoring, visual debugger and test runner, and version control integration.
+It provides features such as a Python code editor, code refactoring, visual debugger and test runner, and version control integration.

 - Professional: This is a paid edition suitable for Python, data science, and web development.
 It provides an intelligent Python editor, graphical debugger, test runner, version control integration, scientific tools, web development tools, Python profiler, and database & SQL support.

 JetBrains, formerly known as IntelliJ, is a Czech company that developed PyCharm in Python and Java languages.
 The Community edition of PyCharm is available under the Apache License 2.0, and the Professional edition is available under the Trialware license.
 The initial version of PyCharm, version 1.0, was released in July 2010.
 PyCharm 2.0 was released in December 2011, version 3.0 in September 2013, version 4.0 in November 2014, and version 5.0 in November 2018.